Python Flask Primer In the Pycharm Professional Environment.

 Pycharm Professional is powerful!
 You can easily generate a html request by clicking on the world icon as in:

-Another entire will be created with a GET html set:
+Another entry will be created with a GET html set:

 Each time you run it - it will have a time stamped reference of what each page looked like.
 It lets you modify the code and see the differential outputs: